Sean Doolittle: 2014: Extension and All-Star

 Doolittle signed a five-year, $10.5 million extension with the Athletics on April 18, 2014.

 Doolittle and righty Luke Gregerson entered the regular season as late-inning setup pitchers for new closer Jim Johnson.
 However, after an abysmal April, Johnson was removed from the closing role.
 Doolittle, Gregerson, and Johnson spent the next three weeks pitching under closer by committee.
 Doolittle was ultimately named A's closer on May 20.
 Doolittle was one of six A's players named to the AL All-Star team.
 He had two strikeouts and allowed a single in the game's 8th inning.
 He finished the regular season with a 2–4 record with 22 saves, the most saves by an Athletics left-handed pitcher in a season.
 He had a 11.13 strikeout-to-walk ratio, second among all pitchers that year behind Phil Hughes.
 He had a poor showing in his third straight postseason, blowing a save in the ninth inning of a Wild Card Game loss to the Kansas City Royals.

 2015–2017: Limited by injuries

 Doolittle began the 2015 season on the disabled list due to a shoulder injury.
 He pitched once for Oakland on May 27 before going on the 60-day disabled list with a strained left shoulder.
-He returned nearly 3 months later and pitched in 11 games toward toward the end of the season.
+He returned nearly 3 months later and pitched in 11 games toward the end of the season.
 He had 1 win, 4 saves and a 3.95 ERA in 13 2/3 innings.

 The Athletics gave away 15,000 Doolittle garden gnomes on April 30, 2016.
 The gnome played a short clip of Metallica's For Whom the Bell Tolls, Doolittle's entrance music.
 Doolittle did not pitch in the game.
 In his last full season with the Athletics, Doolittle missed all of July and August with a strained shoulder.
 He earned 4 saves before the injury and returned to a setup role behind closer Ryan Madson.